Developing Howard County (Howard County, Arkansas)

 Education

 Howard County is served by three public K–12 districts—Nashville, Dierks, and Mineral Springs—each rooted in its community and aligned with the De Queen–Mena Education Service Cooperative.
-Families in and around the county may also look to the nearby Umpire Campus of the Cossatot River School District, particularly in the county’s western rural area, as well as private-school options such as Nashville Christian Academy and Umpire Christian School.
+Families in and around the county may also look to the nearby Umpire Campus of the Cossatot River School District, particularly in the county’s western rural area, as well as the private Grace Christian School in Nashville.
 Together these schools help support family life, workforce pipelines, and long-term educational opportunity.
 Enrollment and school-level figures below come from the Arkansas Division of Elementary and Secondary Education (DESE) My School Info for the 2025–2026 reporting year; numbers change as new reports are published.

 Public School Districts